jpradocueva/working-in-github/content/en/working-methods.md

 This is the recommended method to start working with GitHub.
 With the browser, you can perform all the GitHub operations required for an organization member.

 ### Organization Account
-The Organizatino Account, e.g. [Standards Hub](https://github.com/standards-hub) contains all the repositories (private / public) created under by the Organization.
+The Organization Account, e.g. [Standards Hub](https://github.com/standards-hub) contains all the repositories (private/public) created by the Organization.

-It can be access via your browser  https://github.com/standards-hub.
+It can be accessed via your browser  https://github.com/standards-hub.

 ### Personal GitHub Account
-Each user that is working in GitHub must have a Personal GitHub account.
+Each user that is working on GitHub must have a Personal GitHub account.
 Your Personal GitHub account contains repositories that you or the system has "Forked” on your behalf.

 The repositories are available in your online Personal GitHub Account.
-It can be access via the web browser.
+It can be accessed via the web browser.

 <alert>
 Please be aware that the system will perform some GIT operations on your behalf.